-When trying to prevent injuries in the workplace, it's important to know and understand the basics.
+When preventing workplace injuries, it’s important to know and understand the basics.
 Understand the importance of having safety messages come from top leaders of your organization and the four crucial elements that will make your loss prevention program successful.

 Successful loss prevention

-The key to a successful loss prevention program is active, visible leadership.
+The key to preventing workplace injuries is active, visible leadership.
 Operating an effective loss prevention program helps protect your business from:

 - Disruption in workflow and productivity

 - Additional administrative costs

 - Possible legal problems

 - Penalties from OSHA or other regulatory agencies